Skip to content

 • Database Type: SQLite

-• Storage Location: Located within the /usr/local/h-ui directory.
+• Storage Location: Located within the /usr/local/h-ui directory (specific filename generated dynamically).

-• Connection Method: Local file-based access; no external database server is required.
+• Configuration: No external database server is required.

 Docker Containers and Their Deployment